Freedom of religion in Russia: Registration

 There was an ongoing conflict between the Moscow Hare Krishnas and the Government regarding allocating a plot of land for worship.
-In the first half of 2007, Moscow City authorities rescinded their allotment of land for the construction of a Krishna temple in the Moscow city center and instead allotted the Krishnas 5 acre of land in the Moscow suburbs.
+In the first half of 2007, Moscow City authorities rescinded their allotment of land for the construction of a Krishna temple in the Moscow city centre and instead allotted the Krishnas 5 acre of land in the Moscow suburbs.

-Since Richen Ling, a Tibetan Buddhist community, lost its Moscow city center premises in 2004 due to a municipal construction project, it continued to rent facilities since it has been unable to secure a permanent house of worship.
+Since Richen Ling, a Tibetan Buddhist community, lost its Moscow city centre premises in 2004 due to a municipal construction project, it continued to rent facilities since it has been unable to secure a permanent house of worship.

-The Unification Church reported difficulties in establishing a Eurasian Church Center in Moscow to coordinate church activities in the region.
+The Unification Church reported difficulties in establishing a Eurasian Church Centre in Moscow to coordinate church activities in the region.
 The authorities would not allow the church building to be occupied until an annex illegally built by the former owner was legalized.
 The church estimated that the building would remain closed for 2 years until all the necessary documentation was done.

 Local officials have refused permission to build to a Catholic parish in Barnaul (Altai Region) and to a Muslim community in Sochi for more than 10 years.

 The Church of Scientology reported that it sometimes had difficulties getting permits for large events in Moscow.

 In October 2006 local authorities in Tyumen destroyed a building that was intended to house a mosque.
 The Muslim community had spent years working to receive ownership of the building, which had been a mosque before the 1917 revolution.
 The authorities had decided to give the building to the Muslim community earlier that year.

 In June 2006, the city of Krasnodar demanded the demolition of a private home intended to host worship for an Evangelical group.
 The lower court upheld the city's decision.
 A court appeal was pending.

 In January 2006, the district court in Astrakhan ordered the demolition of a mosque on an access road to the city.
 The construction of the mosque had been allowed by the mayor in 1998, but officials argued in 2006 that the land was zoned residential, that the mosque was illegally built, and that the community must demolish it.
 Following the failure of their appeal to the Russian Supreme Court, which upheld the demolition order and held the Muslim community must pay for the demolition itself, the Muslim community appealed to the ECHR, which agreed to hear the case.

 The Emmanuel Pentecostal Church continued to face difficulties building its church in Moscow.
 The old House of Culture, which the Emmanuel church wants to convert into a prayer house and office building, sits on land that the local land committee agreed to rent to the church.
 Other local authorities opposed to that location for the church have up the registration of the land title, some on grounds that local public opinion is against the religious community involved.
 They refused to allow the building to be reconstructed as a church.
 On March 26, 2007, arsonists set the building on fire.